unirakun/k-redux-router/README.md

 import { forRoute } from '@k-redux-router/react-k-ramel'
 // or import { forRoute } from '@k-redux-router/react-redux'

-// this is the wrapred component (to print _or not_ based on route) import Component from './Component'
+// this is the wrapped component (to print _or not_ based on route) import Component from './Component'

 // this will print `Component` when the route identified by the `main` code is found